liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Moreover, this sentiment was not limited to Musica, but it carried the weight of four hundred years.

-Musica: \[We don't want to be dragged into this.
-If we're talking about being dragged into something, we've already had more than enough of it.\]
+Musica: \[We don't wanna be dragged into this.
+If we're talkin' about being dragged into somethin', we've already had more than enough've it.\]

 Petra: \[Being dragged into this…\]

-Musica: \[Yes, these are the consequences of the mistakes made by my grandfather's grandfather's generation.
-If you're a studious young lady, you should know it very well.\]
+Musica: \[Yes, these're the consequences of the mistakes made by my grandfather's grandfather's generation.
+If yer a studious young lady, you should know it very well.\]

 Petra: \[――――\]

-Musica: \[If it was something my parents and brothers did, I would give it up.
+Musica: \[If it was somethin' my parents and brothers did, I would give it up.
 But we don't even what know what the faces of our grandfather's grandfather's generation looked like.
-Do we really have to live like this, in a hole in the ground, because of those people’s responsibility?\]
+Do we really hafta live like this, in a hole in the ground, because of those people’s responsibility?\]

 Petra was at a loss for words in response to Musica's explanation.